mohae/salted/README.md

 Replace the keys with valid, secure keys.
 Once this is done, do not push the repository to any publicly available locations.
 Doing so will result in insecure servers and having critical information, including keys, exposed to the public.

 ## Environments
+The environment is selected by matching on the minion id.
+If the minion's fully qualified domain name does not contain its environment as part of the name, set the minion id in the `minion` file.

+Each environment may build on what was already set in the base environment, e.g. the `dev` environment will add users and groups specific to that environment while the `base` environment adds users and groups that should exist in all environments.

 ### `base`
 The `base` environment is used for software that should be on all machines and configurations that should be consistent across machines.